Atlas Pizza

-Atlas Pizza is a pizzeria with multiple locations in Portland, Oregon.
+Atlas Pizza is a pizzeria with multiple locations in Portland, Oregon, United States.

 Description

-Atlas Pizza serves New York-style pizza.
+Atlas Pizza serves New York–style pizza.
 The Sluzrenko has pepperoni, pineapple, and jalapeño.

 History

 The original pizzeria opened on Division Street in southeast Portland's Richmond neighborhood in 2014, using the space previously occupied by Road Runner Café.
 A second opened on North Killingsworth Street in the Humboldt neighborhood in 2017, and a third opened on Foster Road in southeast Portland's Foster-Powell neighborhood in 2019.

 Eli Johnson and John Ricci are co-owners.
 The Black-owned business participated in Black Restaurant Week in 2021.
 During the COVID-19 pandemic, the business saw increased labor and product costs.

 Reception

 Nathan Williams included Atlas Pizza in Eater Portland's 2021 list of "Where to Grab Pizza by the Slice in and Around Portland".